-With schools moving to digital learning, your kids may be spending more time online.
-Whether playing games, having classes or socializing with friends, they are in front of a screen more than normal.
+Kids are spending increasingly more time online.
+Whether playing games, learning, or socializing with friends, they are in front of a screen more than normal.
 So, how do you ensure they are staying safe online?
 By talking to your kids, educating them, and putting safeguards in place, you can help them have safer digital experiences.

 Set the ground rules